 - Often performed as a same-day procedure; most patients return home shortly after surgery

 - Many patients will experience immediate relief from nerve pain after the procedure

 - Minimally invasive techniques lead to a faster recovery and return to normal activities

 The foramina are small openings in the vertebrae that require extreme precision during surgery.
 With practiced surgeons like the award-winning Dr. Gatto, the experienced team at the Advanced Spine Center are experts in minimally invasive technology.
 Don’t suffer with debilitating spinal pain any longer: Call the Advanced Spine Center today to achieve pain relief and peace of mind.

 Eligibility Requirements for a Foraminotomy

-If you have infection at the proposed site of surgery, are already experiencing extreme structural instability in the vertebrae, or if you have any major disqualifying health concerns, then a foraminotomy may not be the right procedure for you.
+If you have infection at the proposed site of surgery, structural instability in the vertebrae, or any major (and potentially disqualifying) health concerns, then a foraminotomy may not be the right procedure for you.